Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work on dreams as expressions of repressed emotions is directly relevant to understanding hurt in dreams.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work provides insight into how dreams might express repressed emotions.

 Sources & interpretation basis